 I’m going to hold out until the New Year for a better deal, and if the prices go up, then no big deal, I’ll just go without a mobile data plan.

-A special bundling plan came out at Bell-Aliant when they rolled out FibreOp ne of the carriers, I switched my home phone, TV and Internet all into one package.
-Luckily, I was moving to a region where the original carrier Rogers had no service, so they were forced to let me out of my TV contract with no additional cancellation fees.
+A special bundling plan came out at Bell-Aliant when they rolled out FibreOp and its now the cheapest package of all the Atlantic Canadian carriers, in my area.
+So I’ll likely switch my home phone, TV and Internet all into one package.
+Luckily, I was moving to a region where my original TV carrier Rogers had no service yet, so they were forced to let me out of my TV contract with no additional cancellation fees.
+Bell-Aliant’s FibreOp is about the same as Rogers’s Digital Cable in terms of channel offerings, but at least its cheaper.
+I’m now also debating whether I want to rely on certain online and mobile services, or, whether I want to spring for the even cheaper $36/month for Shaw’s sattelite TV service (which I’ve heard mixed reviews about).
+The home we purhcased happens to have a Shaw sattelite dish installed as well, so we’ll have some choice on TV services either way.

-I’ve gone through all the major providers, from Bell and Rogers to Eastlink in Nova Scotia.
-Since I had a bad experience with Rogers in 2008 with bandwidth capping and throttling, I’m convinced that FibreOp is sadly the only logical choice, unless you are in Nova Scotia, in which case I’d save money and go with Eastlink.
-If you are on the lower service level of FibreOp anyway, the speeds are not that significantly different so as to be noticeable to a “normal internet user” (that is, anyone who’s not constantly running P2P clients to pull down TB’s worth of software/, or someone not doing any hardcore online gaming).
+I’ve gone through all the major providers, from Bell, Rogers, Telus to Eastlink which is exclusively in Nova Scotia.
+Since I had a bad experience with Rogers in 2008 with bandwidth capping and throttling, I’m convinced that FibreOp is sadly the only logical choice; unless of course you are in Nova Scotia, in which case I’d save money and go with Eastlink.
+If you are on the cheaper lower service level of FibreOp anyway, the speeds are not that significantly different so as to be noticeable to a “normal internet user” (that is, anyone who’s not constantly running P2P clients or doing hardcore online gaming that eats through TB’s worth of data).
 As far as over-promised and under-delivered services go though, I will admit that FibreOp definitely takes the cake, so its not necessarily much of a win.
+For instance, they say they offer 100MBps but they’re WiFi routers are only capable of 50MBps, likely this is not by accident.

 Lastly, about Netflix Canada, their content leaves a lot to be desired with a severely limited catalogue compared to what is available in the US.
-For this reason, I’m also considering stopping their service again soon; I’ll likely just freeze my account and check it out again in a few months.
-One thing I can credit them for is the up to 6-month account freezing feature, which is a welcome service that Canadian Telcos could learn a lot from.
-Especially because it makes much more sense to be a customer of theirs when I know I’ll have free time coming up in a given month.
-The ability to freeze and unfreeze my account, rather than deleting it and starting over from scratch every time (i.e. losing viewing history, queues and ratings) is a huge asset, and if that feature went away I think I could safely say I would cease being a customer of theirs ever again.
+Sure there’s the VPN/Proxy option to come in as a US visitor but they are constantly rumored to be cracking down on these options.
+For this reason, I’m also considering stopping their service again soon; I’ll likely just freeze my account and check it out again in another few months or so.
+One thing I can credit them for is the up to 6-month account unfreezing feature, where all data is guaranteed to be backed up.
+This is a welcome service that Canadian Telcos could learn a lot from.
+Especially because it makes much more sense to be a customer of theirs when I know I’ll have more free time coming up in a given month, as opposed to paying for it months when I know I’m just too damn busy to binge watch old TV re-runs or flicks.
+The ability to freeze and unfreeze my account, rather than deleting it and starting over from scratch every time (i.e. losing viewing history, queues and ratings) is a huge asset, and if that feature went away I think I could safely say I could see myself ceasing to bother being a customer of theirs.

 I did some quick and dirty calculations in the comments section there, but I’ll update to show my latest calculations for a year’s worth of VoIP service from the top 3 options I found: